1jdsteele/twill-qr-landing/dailyDiary.md

 Thought I had broken entire store which was weird since I have been specifically working only in areas that I have created and not touched any of the code for the live store.
 Eventually found out I had not broken it and am still confused as to where I had navigated to make it seem like everything was broken.

 To be clear, I have been working in the code editor provided within shopify as there are many many directories and files, and a signigicant amount of code within those files.
 If this project is completed within shopify, as would be best for the client, I would have nothing to show in my github.

+## April 12, 2022

+Today really good headway was made.

+Realized instead of starting from "scratch", which is not nothing in shopify, I should start from where he is at.

+Made a copy of the theme of his whole store and gave to make it use as my sandbox dev branch.
+From there was able to look at his code for his blog page and was able to understand the vast majority of what was going on.
+Mostly, a for loop was taking every blog post (called article) and using the properties of the post to render its title, image, a truncated part of the post (in lieu of a summary I believe which would have happened except since he didn't have a summary so the post truncated is used).
+Got rid of all of those properties except the image and was left with a collection of images as the client desired.
+Added target and dynamic title to a tags.
+Changed the paginate.
+Started to get rid of yagni code.

+Found the css that controls the entire store.
+Made my own section at the bottom.
+Used the classes avaliable from the blog component and added a class to control more specifically.
+Used the !important tag to control an element that was controlled more specifically in the legacy code so to not disturb styles in other places.

+The page looked and acted as Leon wanted.
+I published the page and talked to Leon to look at it, obtained approval.

+Now that the main aspect of this project is done I have several "soft" things to do: update this repo with the code I made today, make a list of details to ask Leon about, look into connecting the QR code to the page, and think about other pages that Leon might want work on.